File a Complaint to Establish Paternity With the Help of New Jersey Family Lawyers

 Our attorneys strongly believe in offering personalized and step by step legal solutions for all our clients from local Morris County communities including Madison, Morristown, Randolph, Denville, Rockaway, East Hanover, Florham Park, Dover, and across all of Northern New Jersey.

-If you have any questions or concerns about paternity as a parent, child, or caregiver, please contact us online or call our Morristown, NJ office at (973) 710-4366 today for a confidential and comprehensive case assessment.
+If you have any questions or concerns about paternity as a parent, child, or caregiver, please contact us online or call our Morristown, NJ office at (973) 710-4366 today for a strategic planning session.